seanbreckenridge/cube-scramble-cli/README.md

 [Quit]                                     QUIT
 ```

 You can press `tab` to scroll through the symbols at the prompt, and arrow keys scroll through history (stored at `~/.scramble_history.txt`.
-You can change this location by setting the `SCRAMBLE_HISTORY` environment variable describing a different path.)
+You can change this location by setting the `SCRAMBLE_HISTORY` environment variable to a different path.)

 After selecting a scramble, you may repeatedly press `return`/`enter` to generate another scramble of the same type, or enter a number to generate that many scrambles of the selected type; e.g. `3x3 3`